aroliant/guides/_docs/orangepi-dart.md

 ## Introduction

-This is the guide to install the Dart Compiler on Ubuntu.
+This is the guide to install the Dart Compiler on Orange Pi.

 ## Installation